Does SmugMug track views of my photos?

 Seeking fame?
 If so, we'll help you see just how many fans sought you.

 We track hits for every image and video on your site.
-Take a look at our powerful stats feature to see real-time information on how often your photos and videos were viewed.
+Take a look at our stats feature to see real-time information on how often your photos and videos were viewed.

 What's Your Magic Number?